ALSETLab/Khorjin-IEC61850-90-5/README.md

 However, currently, we are lacking resources to finish up the preparation process to release the code, so if you want to help, please contact: luigiv@kth.se and/or srfi@kth.se

 ## References/Documentation
-Details about Khorjin can be found in the "Reference"-folder:
+Details about Khorjin can be found in the references available in this repository.
+See the list below:

 [2017_Journal.pdf](https://github.com/SmarTS-Lab-Parapluie/Khorjin-IEC61850-90-5/blob/master/Ref_2017_KhorinJournal.pdf): "Interpreting and implementing IEC 61850-90-5 Routed-Sampled Value and Routed-GOOSE protocols for IEEE C37.118.2 compliant wide-area synchrophasor data transfer," the pre-print of the published journal paper describing Khorjin library in full detail.